chafla/FRC-2017/README.md

 ## Launching scripts

 * Shell scripts are found in *~pi/git/FRC-2017/bin*.
+All changes to these scripts should be pushed to github and not done as a one-off edit on the Raspi.
+The goal is provision a Raspi with `git pull` calls and minimize the amount of configuration on the Raspi.

 * Shell script stdout and stderr are directed to *~pi/git/FRC-2017/logs*.

-* Shell scripts are launched from */etc/rc.local* during startup by adding these lines above the call to `exit 0`.
+* Shell scripts are launched from */etc/rc.local* during startup.
+The shell script calls are added just above the call to `exit 0`.
-Notice the script is executed as user *pi*:
+Scripts are executed as user *pi*:
 ````bash
 su - pi -c ~pi/git/FRC-2017/bin/object-tracker.sh
 su - pi -c ~pi/git/FRC-2017/bin/gear-front-publisher.sh

 exit 0
 ````

-* Scripts running Python code using OpenCV need to first setup a *cv2* environment:
+* Shell scripts running Python code using OpenCV need to first setup a *cv2* environment:
 ```bash
 source /home/pi/.profile
 workon py2cv3
 ```

-* Scripts need to adjust *$PYTHONPATH* appropriately:
+* Shell scripts need to adjust *$PYTHONPATH* appropriately:
 ```bash
 export PYTHONPATH=${PYTHONPATH}:~pi/git/common-robotics:~pi/git/object-tracking
 ```